PANEL DISCUSSION: How to Light Historic Interiors

 Lighting for historic spaces is more than replacing outmoded lighting technologies with LEDs.
 The designer can make a significant impact on how the architecture is read and how people interact with these spaces.

-At the Yale Rare Manuscripts Library, we increased the light levels, revealed architectural detailing that was heretofore unnoticed, and retained the historic character of a space without adding visible architectural fixtures to the rooms.
+For the Manuscripts and Archives Renovation at the Yale Sterling Memorial Library, we increased the light levels, revealed architectural detailing that was heretofore unnoticed, and retained the historic character of a space without adding visible architectural fixtures to the rooms.

-In the second project, 1 Park Avenue we worked collaboratively with the Owner and architects to create solutions that struck the right balance between modernization and keeping the integrity of the original design.
+In the second project, Kips Bay Towers by I.M.
+Pei, we worked collaboratively with the architect and property managers to create solutions that struck the right balance between modernization and keeping the integrity of the original design, which had remained untouched since its construction in 1960.

 ATTENDEES WILL LEARN: